Simplicity of the contactomorphism group of finite regularity: Parametrization of -small contactomorphisms by 1-jet potentials

 We recall that any Legendrian submanifold $R$ $C^1$-close to the zero section $\CZ_N \subset J^1N$ can be written as the 1-jet graph

 for some smooth function $u: R \to \R$.
 We call $u$ the \emph{(strict) generating function} of $R$.
 This correspondence is one-to-one in a $C^1$-small perturbations of the zero section.

 \begin{rem} We remark that if $f$ is a contactomorphism $C^1$-close to the identity (say, $M_1^*(f) = \max\{\|f\|_1, \|\ell_f\|_1\} < \frac14$), its lift to $\R^{2n+1}$ can be written as $\widetilde f = \id + \widetilde v$ for a map that is $C^1$ close to the zero map.
 This also implies that the map $v$ is $C^1$-close to the zero section map of the \emph{front projection} $J^1\R^n \to \R \times \R^n$ and $v \equiv 0$ when $f = \id_{\CW_k^m}$.
 However unlike the diffeomorphism case of \cite{mather}, \emph{there is no obvious such \emph{linear perturbation result} of contactomorphisms}.
 We suspect that this phenomenon leads to the contact counterpart of the discussion about the failure of Mather's scheme in \cite{mather,mather2} on the nose for the critical case $r = n+1$ as explained in \cite{mather2}.
-We will investigate this phenomenon elsewhere. \end{rem}
+We will investigate this phenomenon elsewhere. \end{rem} With slight abuse of terminology, we call such a contactomorphism $C^1$ close to the identity a \emph{$C^1$-small} contactomorphism.

 By a suitable contact conformal rescaling of $\Phi_U$, we may assume \be \pi(\Phi_{U}(U)) \supset [-1,1]^{2n+1} \ee for the chart $\Phi_U$ where $\pi: J^1 \R^{2n+1} \to \R^{2n+1}$ is the canonical projection.
 We set \be K_{\Phi_U,r}: = \sup_{0 \leq s \leq r+1} \max \left\{\left\|D^s\Phi_{U \cap \widetilde E_1^{(0)}}\right\|, \left\|D^s(\Phi_{U \cap \widetilde E_1^{(0)}})^{-1}\right\|\right\}, \ee This constant is a universal constant depending only on the Darboux-Weinstein chart $\Phi_U$ and $r$.
 We remark that the set $U \cap \widetilde E_1^{(0)}$ is relatively compact and so $K_{\Phi_U,r} < \infty$ for all $r \geq 1$.